-When you’re ready to start your own blog, make sure to checkout our dedicated guide to how to start a blog.
-We also have numerous full length tutorials for creating a blog over at our YouTube channel (checkout our free video on how to start a blog with Bluehost).
+When you’re ready to start your own blog, make sure to checkout my dedicated guide to how to start a blog with WordPress.
+I also have numerous full length tutorials for creating a blog over at my YouTube channel.

 I suggest you use Bluehost as your webhost because they are the #1 recommended web host by WordPress, for WordPress.
 Also get your .com at Namecheap as they have low prices and free WHOIS protection.
 Let’s get to the examples of blogs:

 Travel blogs are a great way to get information about destinations all over the world.
 Although travel content has move more towards YouTube in recent years, travel blogging is a great idea to get started with as a blogger.

 The best travel blogs often include travel tips, reviews of hotels and restaurants, as well as adventurous stories.
 You can earn an income through a travel blog with sponsored content, running display ads or selling helpful guides to your audience.

 The name “Nomadic Matt” is a nod to the original meaning of nomad, someone who moves location with no intention or obligation to stay in one place.

 In 2008, Matt quit his job, sold everything he owned (except for two backpacks), and set off on what was supposed to be a year long trip through Asia.
 Twelve years later and he’s grown his personal travel blog into a massive business with a small team to help him manage everything.

 Nomadic Matt has been traveling since 2010 and has visited over 100 countries during his travels.
 He shares his experiences through articles, videos, and social media posts.
 He is a well-respected and accomplished travel blogger.
 He has been writing about his travels for years, sharing the best tips as he explores various regions of the world.